00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-6.png)

-5. At this point let's try and run the exploit against the target.
-Reason behind this is you might as well see if it works during an engagement because either way it will have to go into the report.
-Successfull or not.
+5. At this point let's try to run the exploit against the target.
+Reason behind this is you might as well see if it works during an engagement because either way it will have to go into the report. successful or not.
 (Attachment 5)

 - **Attachment 5**